 To upload a photo or other file you need to visit Special:Upload and fill out the form there.
 This guide was written for a previous version of the form where all the code had to be filled out manually.
 This has been kept for interest.

 Most photos should have the following code added to them.
-This can be done either in the 'summary' box whilst uploading or by clicking 'edit' on the file once it has been uploaded.
+This can be done either in the 'summary' box whilst uploading or by tapping 'edit' on the file once it has been uploaded.
 Its recommended that new users use the latter option, as well as the preview function, to avoid simple mistakes.

 The code works just like the Infobox, and most of the tags are optional.